DmitryKn/weather_app/README.md

 # Description:

 The weather SPA application.
-Used Tools: React, Context API, Bootstrap, React-router
+Used Tools: JavaScript, HTML, CSS, React, Context API, Bootstrap, React-router

-# To start project:
+# To start a project:

 Type in console: